 Fully integrated claims data.
 Proactive management of patients’ treatment, supported by advanced technology, algorithms, and precise processes and protocols.
 Identify and manage risk.
 Intervene early and often to mitigate risks, costs and damages.

-In this increasingly costly and complex healthcare environment, payors need to have tools and strategies necessary to govern an effective workers’ compensation program and provide the best quality of care and outcomes for their patients.
-CorVel brings a unique solution to pharmacy management through our integrated platform of bill review, PPO and PBM.
+In this increasingly costly and complex healthcare environment, payors need to have the tools and strategies necessary to govern an effective workers’ compensation program and provide the best quality of care and outcomes for their patients.
+CorVel brings a unique solution to pharmacy management through our integrated platform of bill review, PPO, and PBM.
 The very nature of our core business ensures CorVel captures 100% of clients’ pharmacy transactions in a timely and actionable manner.
-We have industry leading experience in pharmacy management and offer a comprehensive program for physician medication reviews.
+We have industry-leading experience in pharmacy management and offer a comprehensive program for physician medication reviews.